RushiBhatti/Patient_Management_JavaFX/README.md

 # Patient Management App (JavaFX)

+I used JavaFX for creating beautiful UI, adding some effects and JAVA for writing backend part of this app.

+Features :
 - Add new patients with the disease priority
 - Search for specific patients quickly and easily
 - View all patients in the system at a glance